emirmaydemir/emirmaydemir-/README.md

-# 👋 Hi, I'm Emir Aydemir
+# 👋 Hi, I'm Emir Muhammet Aydemir

 I am a **Full Stack Developer** with 4 years of experience.
 On the backend, I use **.NET**, and on the frontend, I develop web and mobile applications using **React** and **TypeScript**.